Signal reconstruction from the magnitude of subspace components: Replacing the algebraic reconstruction formula with semidefinite programming

 where $\mathcal{V}_{2,d}=\{M=(m_{i,j})\in\R^{d\times 2}: M^*M=I \}$ denotes the Stiefel-manifold endowed with the standard probability measure $\nu_2$.
 If $M$ is a random matrix, distributed according to $\nu_2$, then, according to \cite[Proposition 7.5]{Eaton:1989fk}, the upper $k\times 2$ block of $M$ multiplied by $d$ converges in distribution (for $d\rightarrow \infty$) towards a random $k\times 2$ matrix whose entries are standard normal i.i.d..
 Let us denote the underlying probability measure on $\R^{k\times 2}$ by $\mathcal{N}(0,I_k\otimes I_2)$.
 The convergence in distribution implies that, for $d\rightarrow \infty$,

-Since the right-hand side is bigger than $0$, for all $-1\leq t\leq 1$, compactness and continuity arguments suffice to conclude the proof. \end{proof} Note that the constant $u_k$ can be further specified by computing the corresponding integral in the proof of Proposition \ref{lemma:ck}. \begin{proof}[Proof of Theorem \ref{th:ck}] It is sufficient to consider $\|X\|_\infty=1$, so that $X=P_{z_1}-tP_{z_2}$, where $z_1, z_2\in S^{d-1}$ and $z_1\perp z_2$ and $t\in [-1,1]$.
-We observe
+Since the right-hand side is bigger than $0$, for all $-1\leq t\leq 1$, compactness and continuity arguments suffice to conclude the proof. \end{proof} For the complete proof of Theorem \ref{th:ck} that is based on Proposition \ref{lemma:ck}, we refer to Appendix \ref{app:3}.